China warns companies against politicising actions regarding Xinjiang

 H&M said at the time the decision was due to difficulties conducting credible due diligence in the region and after media and human rights’ groups reported the use of forced labour in Xinjiang - a charge that Beijing has repeatedly denied.

-Xu Guixiang, a spokesman for the regional government of Xinjiang, told reporters that a company should not politicise its economic behaviour and said H&M won’t be able to make money anymore in the Chinese market because of its statement.

 Elijan Anayat, another Xinjiang government spokesman, said during the briefing that Chinese people do not want the products of companies such as H&M and Nike that have boycotted Xinjiang’s cotton.
-He invited companies to take trips to the region’s cotton fields to see for themselves what is happening.
+He said he welcomed companies to take trips to the region’s cotton fields to see for themselves what is happening.

 WESTERN SANCTIONS